luisdamiano/gsoc17-hhmm/log.md

 ### 20170803 Th 18 to 01+ ###
 * Finally!
 The Stan code for the hmm representation of Tayal's hhmm works.

+### 20170904 Fr 11 to 12 ###
+* Short email to mentors.
+* Speed tests.

+### 20170905 Fr 11 to 12 ###
+* Started writing the feature extraction code.
+* Using some example data from highfrequency while we fetch real data.
+* I'll try to write this in a way that it'll be easier to submit as a PR for highfrequency later.

 ---

 # Notes